wochit/wochit-embedded/docs/index.md

 </code-group>

 This javascript should be launched from your site.
-See how you can [customize your video creator!](/embed.html#open-the-video-creator)
+See how you can [configure your video creator!](/embed.html#open-the-video-creator)